eq19/feed/_drafts/exponentiation_zone.md

 [![TOE](https://user-images.githubusercontent.com/36441664/274626323-c1547d51-169b-471e-99ce-ba060f3ab603.jpg)](https://phys.libretexts.org/Bookshelves/College_Physics/College_Physics_1e_%28OpenStax%29/33%3A_Particle_Physics/33.06%3A_GUTs_-_The_Unification_of_Forces)

-This unification is initiated by the theoretical work by Hideki Yukawa in 1935 had predicted the existence of _[mesons as the carrier particles](https://en.wikipedia.org/wiki/Pion)_ of the strong nuclear force.
+This unification is initiated from the theoretical work by Hideki Yukawa in 1935 had predicted the existence of _[mesons as the carrier particles](https://en.wikipedia.org/wiki/Pion)_ of the strong nuclear force.

 ```note
 The exchange of virtual pions, along with vector, rho and omega mesons, ***provides an explanation for the residual strong force between nucleons***.
 Pions are not produced in radioactive decay, but commonly are in high-energy collisions between hadrons.
 Pions also result from some matter–antimatter annihilation events.
 All types of pions are also produced in natural processes when high-energy cosmic-ray protons and other hadronic cosmic-ray components interact with matter in Earth's atmosphere.